Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Co-Benefits Atlas: Research Design Methods

 \textbf{Stage 2: Ideate \& Make [W3-6].} The following four ideation workshops focused on different Atlas design dimensions, also described by Wang et al.~\cite{wang_visualization_2025}.
 These dimensions included \textit{atlas content page design}~\jumpto{W3}, \textit{visualizations}~\jumpto{W4}, \textit{transparency and methodology}~\jumpto{W5}, and \textit{entry points and visual consistency}~\jumpto{W6}.
 These workshops aimed to establish the visual, structural, and narrative framework of the atlas, i.e., what pages to include, what information these would feature, and how they were to be structured.
 W3 asked \textit{what types of atlas pages are needed for different audiences?} based on the different page types identified in Wang et al.'s design space~\cite{wang_visualization_2025}, such as articles, dashboards, and reports.
 To that end, each participant picked one persona and scenario card from W2 and sketched atlas pages for these profiles, including visualizations, structure, and required explanations.
-In W4, we spend more time on the different visualizations to be used, aiming to find a tradeoff between expressiveness in visualizing multidimensional data and simplicity.
-For example, some data could be integrated into the same visualization or it could be placed into separate, juxtaposed visualizations.
+In [W4], we worked towards specific analytical questions that visualizations could support, sketching and selecting appropriate data mappings and chart types.
+For example, we favored a bar chart over a violin plot for comparing co-benefit types within a local authority, prioritizing ease of interpretation for external stakeholders.
 We did so through dedicated sketching sessions inspired by Kerzner et al's visualization opportunities workshops \cite{kerzner_framework_2019}.
-W5 involved sketching graphical labels~\cite{edelsbrunner2026visualization} alongside visualizations and page features to signpost contextual information such as different data types, methodological assumptions, and key insights.
+W5 involved sketching graphical labels~\cite{edelsbrunner2026visualization} alongside visualizations and page features to signpost contextual information such as different data types, methodological assumptions, data reliability, and key insights.
 This exercise clarified what the Atlas would need to disclose, and in what form: directly alongside visualizations, within summary texts, or on a dedicated methodology page.
-In W6, we discussed how people could be onboarded and guided when using the atlas.
+In W6, we discussed how people could be onboarded and guided when using the Atlas.
 This workshop explored UI components such as navigation bars, search bars, and data overviews as prompts to brainstorm what entry points should be prioritized for the landing page's limited screen-space.
 Eventually, W6 focused on the visual identity and consistency of the Atlas.
 Here, Atlas hosts assigned color schemes and icons (e.g., for co-benefits and socio-economic factors) from an extensive color palette provided by visualization designers.

 \textbf{Stage 3: Reflect [W7\&8].} During month 7 of the Atlas development, we conducted two additional workshops to reflect on implemented prototypes and identify emerging challenges.
 In \jumpto{W7}, we reviewed early versions of page prototypes that contained real data.
 Domain experts were prompted to annotate page designs, verify patterns in visualizations and check that they corresponded to the main messages they had in mind, and to refine explanatory texts.
 The last workshop \jumpto{W8} focused on resolving outstanding design decisions.
 While page layouts and codebases had largely stabilized, several analytical and representational choices remained open, such as the default data measurements for co-benefits (per capita vs. total), and prioritization for certain socio-economic factors on the co-benefits page based on correlation strength.
 Visualization experts discussed these decisions with atlas hosts in order to draw on the hosts' domain knowledge and inform solutions.